does creating simple

 the rest of your life

-The more I read the more irritated I became.
-I felt like there was no real style or flair, these short and simple ‘statements’ are being passed off as poetry because the author says so and omits any formal syntax.
 Don’t get me wrong – disjointed and muddled syntax has a rightful place in poetry.
 Take American underground poet, Charles Bukowski, for example.
 The main difference being that Bukowski’s choice of language had a carefully thought-out purpose.
-I can’t say Kaur’s concoction has any real purpose at all but to be ‘quirky’ and ‘like so like totally random’.

 There is a place for this type of ‘poetry’ though.
-It’s sensationalist internet poetry created from the depths of social media, and quite frankly it should stay there.
-This new millennial net poetry does not translate well onto a page.
+It’s sensationalist internet poetry created from the depths of social media, maybe it should stay there.
+I feel as though this new millennial net poetry does not translate well onto a page.

 “i am either in love